Radar Reflex Gate Mode

 Activate the mode via variant configuration under Variant Configuration.

-The setting becomes effective only after a restart (disconnect connector or perform device reset (Device Reset) under General Settings).
+The setting becomes effective only after a restart (disconnect the connector or perform a device reset (Device Reset) under General Settings).

 You find the reflector settings under Radar Sensor Configuration.
 Enter the measured or process-data derived distance under Set reflector distance.
 The sensor searches around this value for the strongest peak and sets it as reference.
 Verify with Read reflector distance.